 Children learn at an astonishing rate and while we all have Parental Questions, it’s important we continually expose our kids to new and exciting variations of life.

 Below are 7 cultures most people have never heard of.
-Hopefully you get a small insight into a culture tradition or practice of somewhere new and this allows you to expand your mind and learn something new today!
+Hopefully, you get a small insight into a cultural tradition or practice of somewhere new and this allows you to expand your mind and learn something new today!

 - The No Tooth Fairy of Vietnam